A Step-By-Step Guide to Making a Stovetop Espresso

 Step 6 – Stop Brewing

-Once the the top compartment is full, remove from the stove and pour into your pre-heated cup of choice.
+Once the top compartment is full, remove it from the stove and pour the coffee into your pre-heated cup of choice.

-Watch the coffee filling up the collector chamber Once you hear a gurgling noise, it means all the water has passed into the top chamber.
-You need to stop the heat as soon as possible, as the longer coffee stays hot, the more bitter it becomes.
+Observe the coffee filling up the collector chamber.
+Once you hear a gurgling noise, it indicates that all the water has moved into the top chamber.
+You should stop the heat immediately, as prolonged exposure to heat can make the coffee taste more bitter, a sign linked to over-extraction by experts like Scott Rao and James Hoffmann.

 Brew Moka Pot Coffee